x20218141/HDipProject/README.md

 1. Once you have the app tested and working as desired you can then install the app on "Phone 1".
 When in the "Project" on MIT App Inventor, click on the "Build" dropdown and then "Android App (.apk)".

-2. Once it has finished Compling and Building the app it will show you two options.
-You can scan a QR code, this will bring you to the download and you can then install it on the phone. <br />
+2. Once it has finished Compiling and Building the app it will show you two options.
+You can scan a QR code, this will bring you to the download and you can then install it on the phone or you can download the .apk file and install it in the phone by moving the file to the phone and then clicking on the file. <br />

-*Please note you may need to allow installs from unknown sources on the Android device* or you can download the .apk file and then put it on the device and then install it.
+*Please note you may need to allow installs from unknown sources on the Android device* or you can download the .apk file and then put it on the device and install it.

 ## Using the App